 Ingredients You Need

-Here’s a look at the ingredients you need to have on hand to make this easy snack recipe to share with the kids.
+Here’s a look at the ingredients you need to have on hand to make this easy snack idea to share with the kids.

 ingredients in fruit and nut bars.

-• Cashews or almonds: You can use either of these as the base of the bars.
+• Cashews or almonds: You can use either of these as the base of the fruit and nut bars.
 Either raw or roasted and unsalted work.
 If you want or need to make them nut-free, use roasted sunflower seeds.

 • Pitted dates: Fresh dates, either the Medjool or Deglet Noir variety, work here to help hold the bars together.
 They are typically sold in the refrigerated aisle near the produce.